Muhd-Abdullah/DataTask/Task1_Details.md

 ## Implementation and Decision Rationale

- 1. `HUB`: Distribution_Channel is converted to a HUB instead of a satellite, even though it only has id and no associated descriptive attributes because it is a distinct and reusable business concept that can exist independently.
+ 1. HUB: Distribution_Channel is converted to a HUB instead of a satellite, even though it only has id and no associated descriptive attributes because it is a distinct and reusable business concept that can exist independently.
 Distribution_Channel can be shared across customer, material or organisation with in transactions or when reporting.
- 2. `Transaction Detail Link`: We have created single link which joins all the entities together instead of creating separate links joining two entities together as it depicts the exact behaviour of a transaction between different entities present.
+ 2. Transaction Detail Link: We have created single link which joins all the entities together instead of creating separate links joining two entities together as it depicts the exact behaviour of a transaction between different entities present.
- 3. `S_Transaction Detail Pricing`: This is connected with Transaction Detail Link as it hold metrics that are not connected with one entity.
+ 3. S_Transaction Detail Pricing: This is connected with Transaction Detail Link as it hold metrics that are not connected with one entity.
 The metrics are formed by the combination of all the entities present within the system.
- 4. `Business Vault`: We are using the same Hubs and related satellites within the business vault as the data present is very limited and no new computed attributes or curated hubs were created.
+ 4. Business Vault: We are using the same Hubs and related satellites within the business vault as the data present is very limited and no new computed attributes or curated hubs were created.
 Hence, business vault is left with only one Satellite which pivots the KPI_Values to show quantity, TGS and TNS values plus on the basis of these calculates some additional metrics.
 Furthermore, no point in time table was created inside the business vault as no multiple satellites were used by the same hub.
- 5. `Dimensional Model`: Dimensional model was created using the business vault satellite and dimensions from the hubs plus satellites from the raw vault.
+ 5. Dimensional Model: Dimensional model was created using the business vault satellite and dimensions from the hubs plus satellites from the raw vault.
 They all have effective date, is_current and load_dts for slowly changing dimensions capture.
 Simple aggregations or metrics are left for to be handled within BI tool such as calculating quantity, TNS, TGS etc. per customer, organisation, distribution channel or top 5 materials used. *DIM_DATE* table is created to enrich fact tables with temporal attributes.
 It provides a detailed calendar structure that supports time-based filtering, grouping, and reporting.

-## SQL Statements (`RAW VAULT`)
+## SQL Statements (RAW VAULT)

 The *Raw Vault* is the foundational layer of the Data Vault architecture.
 It captures raw, auditable, and historical data from source systems with no transformations or business rules applied.
 This layer includes Hubs (business keys), Links (relationships), and Satellites (descriptive context) — designed for flexibility, scalability, and auditability.